Magnesite is an important material in modern manufacturing processes, and can be found in items ranging from paper to animal feed.

 Magnesite is visually indistinguishable from dolomite, and the two are the most commonly used minerals in magnesium production.

 In addition to being flame and heat retardant, magnesite products may also be used as filler in everything from fertilizers to textiles.
-Overall, magnesite’s uses are varied and constantly expanding.
+Overall, the material’s uses are varied and constantly expanding.

 The magnesium produced from magnesite is used in a variety of industrial and consumer applications.
 Aluminum alloys that incorporate magnesium display enhanced strength and reduced weight, which makes them ideal for use in factory machinery and other high-stress situations.

 There are multiple ways to extract magnesium from magnesite.
-Under the most common and least expensive method, producers heat the mineral to between 1,200 and 1,600 degrees Celsius, which reduces the magnesium to a vapor.
+Under the most common and least expensive method, producers heat the mineral to between 1,200 and 1,600 degrees Celsius, reducing the magnesium to a vapor.
 Once this gas is chilled and condensed, it can be cast into pure magnesium.

 This type of thermal extraction is a major contributor to global warming and produces a substantial amount of waste material.
 While electrostatic magnesium extraction methods offer a more environmentally friendly way to separate magnesium from magnesite, they are significantly more expensive to implement.

 China dominates global magnesite production.
-In 2015, the country extracted approximately seven times as much of the mineral as Turkey, the world’s second-largest producer.
-Other top magnesite producers include Russia, Austria, Slovakia and Spain.
+In 2017, the country extracted just shy of seven times as much of the mineral as Turkey, the world’s second-largest producer.
+Other top magnesite producers include Russia, Brazil, Austria and Slovakia.

-As mentioned, China leads the world in both magnesite production and magnesium/magnesia processing, and that allows the country to essentially control the price of magnesium.
+China’s position as the world’s top magnesite producer allows the country to essentially control the price of magnesium.
 New Chinese regulations that enforce more environmentally friendly processing and mining systems should increase the cost of Chinese magnesite and magnesium, but it will still be difficult for producers outside of the country to compete with low-cost Chinese production.
-However, that could change in the foreseeable future.

-This article was originally published on March 17, 2015 by the Investing News Network.
+This is an updated version of an article originally published in 2015 by the Investing News Network.